 - Vinyl cutting knife/blade.

-In essence, to vinyl wrap a vehicle yourself, you will need the vinyl itself, the necessary tools, but most importantly, time and patience.
+To vinyl wrap a vehicle yourself, you will need the vinyl itself, the necessary tools, and, most importantly, time and patience.

 How much vinyl do I need to wrap a vehicle?